icterry/ianterry.io/_posts/2020-04-06-pass-the-hcispp-exam.md

 A simple Google search of these three rules should yield a wealth of information, but you should also consider *skimming* through the rules themselves.

-Unless you're a real over-achiever, I *do not* recommend reading the entirety of this legalese, as it would be extraordinarily time consuming and isn't necessary to pass the HCISPP exam.
+Unless you're a real over-achiever, I *do not* recommend reading the entirety of this legalese.
+Tt would be extraordinarily time consuming and isn't necessary to pass the HCISPP exam.

 ## Books
 For some, cracking open a 600-page long textbook and reading through the whole thing is the key to success.